roninoss/plugin-primitives/README.md

 ### `withEntitlement` 🍎

-Adds an entitlment to your app, allowing it to access a feature on the device.
+Adds, modifies, or removes an entitlement to your app, allowing it to access a feature on the device.

 ```javascript
 withEntitlement(config, {